Hassan-Radi/Zeus/mkdocs/docs/prompt_types.md

 <script src="https://cdn.jsdelivr.net/npm/clipboard@2.0.11/dist/clipboard.min.js"></script>

 This page explains the types of prompts that are supported in the prompt library.
-You can look at this from different angles.
+You can look at this from different angles:

 1. How many examples you've provided to the AI model, before asking it to make a prediction?
 For this the types of prompts can be:
     - Zero-shot prompt
-   - Oneshot prompt
+    - One-shot prompt
     - Few-shot prompt
 2. Did you give the AI model some basic instructions to limit or control what the user can do? or the user has complete freedom to ask what they want?
 For this the types of prompts can be:
     - User prompt
     - System prompt
 3. Can you use the prompt right away? or you need to provide data or answer questions first?
 For this the types of prompts can be:
     - Template prompt
     - Interactive prompt

 ## 1. Providing examples to the AI

-### Zero-shot prompt
+<h3 id="zero-shot-prompt">Zero-shot prompt</h3>

 When you ask the AI model to make predictions or answer questions without providing examples on how to do it first.
 Like the following:

 > Using simple terms, explain Quantum Physics for me

-### Oneshot prompt
+<h3 id="oneshot-prompt">One-shot prompt</h3>

 When you provide one example to the AI model before asking it to make predictions or answer questions.
 You are therefore providing further training to the AI model.
 This is useful for hard tasks and helps the AI to produce better results.

-### Few-shot prompt
+<h3 id="few-shot-prompt">Few-shot prompt</h3>

 When you provide multiple examples to the AI model.
 The more examples you provide, the better the AI would be at answering your questions.
 This is useful for complex tasks that involve multiple things